 Another common pattern is using stop sequences with multi-part generation, where you want the model to generate content in sections:

-LLMs sometimes get stuck in loops, repeating the same phrase or idea over and over.
-This is especially common in longer outputs.
-Frequency and presence penalties give you two distinct ways to push the model away from repetition.
+LLMs sometimes repeat the same phrase, token, or idea more than you want, especially in longer outputs.
+Frequency and presence penalties give you two ways to reduce that behavior.

-Both penalties modify the probability of tokens that have already appeared in the output.
-But they work differently:
+Both penalties lower the probability of tokens that have already appeared in the output, but they do it differently:

 Frequency penalty (range: -2.0 to 2.0, default: 0) reduces the probability of a token proportionally to how many times it has already appeared.
 If the word "the" has appeared 5 times, it gets penalized 5 times as much as a word that appeared once.